Important: Visit VC Emergency for the Latest Fire Updates and Emergency Information.

 Film Permit with Waivers

-As noted above, the Ventura County Planning Division uses two zoning ordinances when reviewing film permit applications: the Coastal Zoning Ordinance (for structures and uses within the coastal zone) and the Non-Coastal Zoning Ordinance (for structures and uses outside of the coastal zone).
+As noted above, the Ventura County Planning Division uses two zoning ordinances when reviewing film permit applications: the Coastal Zoning Ordinance (for film locations within the coastal zone) and the Non-Coastal Zoning Ordinance (for film locations outside of the coastal zone).
 The Coastal or the Non-Coastal Zoning Ordinance will apply based on the location of the production.

 A “film permit with waivers” is required when filming activities exceed specific thresholds as outlined in the Coastal Zoning Ordinance or the Non-Coastal Zoning Ordinance.
 The thresholds for when waivers are required differ between the Coastal and the Non-Coastal Zones.
 Some properties have zoning designations that automatically require a “film permit with waivers.”

-The Film Permit Coordinator will determine if a production requires waivers upon reviewing the submitted application.
-When a film permit application is determined to require waivers, the Film Permit Coordinator will forward the site map to the County’s GIS team for a radius map.
+The Film Permit Coordinator will determine if a production requires waiver statements upon reviewing the submitted application.
+When a film permit application is determined to require waiver statements, the Film Permit Coordinator will forward the site map to the County’s GIS team for a radius map.
 The radius is determined by the zoning designation of the film location and identifies residents who will be impacted by the filming.
-Productions must notify 100% of impacted residents and obtain approval from a “majority” (50%+1) of impacted residents.
+Productions must notify 100% of impacted residents that filming will take place, though approval is only required from a “majority” (50%+1) of impacted residents.

-More information on “film permit with waivers” is available in the waiver instructions document.
+More detailed information on how to process a “film permits with waivers” is available in the Film Permit Waiver Instructions.

 Filming in Downtown Piru in the Right-of-Way